payaltalathi/contact-management/README.md

 - `test/` - contains unit tests

-- `pom.xml` - It is an XML representation of project resources , such as project dependencies.
+- `pom.xml` - It is an XML representation of project resources, such as project dependencies.